wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.41 - 23 Jan 2014 =
+* Fixed : Read access to Media was blocked unexpectedly under some configurations

 = 2.1.40 - 17 Jan 2014 =
 * Compat : Slidedeck - Slides made by a direct media upload were not displayed correctly